Mohiiit/wadhwani_farmer_app/README.md

 The application will allow the users to fetch the data in their desired language after they are authenticated.

 - Fronted code link: https://github.com/Mohiiit/farmer_app_frontend
-- API documentation can be found at http://localhost:8000/docs#/ after starting the app.
+- API documentation can be found at http://localhost:8000/docs#/ after starting the app or you can check [this](https://github.com/Mohiiit/wadhwani_farmer_app/blob/master/api-documentation.pdf).

 ## Assumptions Made

 - There would be no commas in the farmer data.
 - If X add data of Y using csv upload method then password for Y would be their phone number.

+## Tech Stack Used

+- FastAPI for backend
+- ReactJS for frontend

 ## Run Locally